 Source: Vermont Department of Taxes

-Vermont has seen a steady rise in revenues based on taxes from meals, rooms and alcohol purchases in the state.
+Vermont has seen a steady rise in revenues based on taxes from meals, rooms, and alcohol purchases in the state.
 This represents both visitor and resident spending.
+From 2016 to 2017, taxable receipts for meals increased 3.7%, rooms 10.7%, and alchohol 9.4%.